 - Company: U.S. EPA

-Samantha Phillips Beers is the Director of the Office of Communities Tribes and Environmental Assessment Enforcement, at the at the U. S. Environmental Protection Agency (EPA) Region III office in Philadelphia.
+Samantha Phillips Beers is the Director of the Office of Communities Tribes and Environmental Assessment Enforcement at the U. S. Environmental Protection Agency (EPA) Region III office in Philadelphia.
 Region III includes Delaware, the District of Columbia, Maryland, Pennsylvania, Virginia, and West Virginia.
-She directs the staff responsible for working with all communities and federally recognized tribes in the region, childrens health and Environmental Education and environmental assessments.
+She directs the staff responsible for working with all communities and federally recognized tribes in the region, children’s health and Environmental Education and environmental assessments.

 Previously, she served as a Senior Attorney in the Office of Regional Counsel.
 While in Regional Counsel, her practice primarily focused on hazardous waste issues under the Resource Conservation and Recovery Act and Superfund.
 She also served as the Office of Regional Counsel’s Environmental Justice legal advisor providing Environmental Justice advice on a myriad of issues facing the agency.

 Before coming to EPA, Phillips Beers was employed by the California Department of Fair Employment and Housing Department where she litigated employment and housing discrimination complaints.
 She earned a B.S. in Political Science from Haverford College and a J.D. from the University of California, Berkeley, Boalt Hall School of Law where she was an assistant editor of Ecology Law Quarterly.
 She is admitted to practice in both New Jersey and Pennsylvania.